Last updated on January 27th, 2020 at 05:07 pm

 Beyond the casino, the road passes several opportunities for air boat tours.
 The National Park Service authorizes three airboat tour companies inside Everglades National Park: Coopertown, 22700 SW 8th St., Miami, (305) 226-6048; Everglades Safari Park, 26700 SW 8th St., Miami, (305)226-6923; and Gator Park , 24050 SW 8th St., Miami, (305) 559-2255.
 Coming from Miami, these are all before you come to the Everglades National Park entrance.

 The parking lot at Shark Valley cannot accommodate all the visitors on winter weekends, but cars can park on the shoulder of the Tamiami Trail and visitors can walk in.
-Note: Admission to Everglades National Park is now $25 per car, but is good for seven days.
+Note: Admission to Everglades National Park is $35 per car beginning in 2020 and is good for seven days.

 Just west of Shark Valley are two Miccosukee Indian attractions.
 The restaurant on the north side of the road offers a varied menu, including some native American favorites, such as fry bread.